brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 <center>Fig. 5.7.
 Description of Stress Distribution </center>

-It is interesting to note that **because of this axial distribution of shear stress, shafts made of wood tend to split along the axial plane when subjected to excessive torque, Fig. 5–8. **
+It is interesting to note that **because of this axial distribution of shear stress, shafts made of wood tend to split along the axial plane when subjected to excessive torque**, Fig. 5–8.

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_51.JPG)